-where $\phi_{\rm FV}$ denotes the false vacuum state, and the path integral is performed over all field configurations such that $\phi(x,\pm\infty) = \phi_{\rm FV}$.
-Such an integral is then expanded as a sum over saddle points (or stationary points), each of which corresponds to solutions of the equations of motion \cite{Coleman:1977py,Callan:1977pt}.
+where $\phi_{\rm FV}$ is the false vacuum state and the path integral is evaluated assuming $\phi(x,\pm\infty) = \phi_{\rm FV}$.
+The integral is given by a sum over the saddle (stationary) points that are solutions to the equation of motion \cite{Coleman:1977py,Callan:1977pt}.
 In our case, by \emph{bounce solution} we simply mean a solution such that the two-point correlation function has the property to decay at infinity being an infinite sum of Yukawa propagators.
 Indeed, from (\ref{eq:G2e}) one has \be G_2(p)=\sum_{n=0}^\infty\frac{B_n}{p^2-m_n^2+i\epsilon}\,, \ee that can be transformed back to position space: \be G_2(x,y) = \ee where $s= (x^0 - y^0)^2 - (\bm{x} - \bm{y})^2$ and $H_1^{(1)}(x)$ and $K_1(x)$ are the Hankel and the Bessel modified function, respectively.
-Use has been made of the identity $\sum_{n=0}^\infty B_n=1$.
+We used the identity $\sum_{n=0}^\infty B_n=1$.
 From this equation, the proper asymptotic behavior can be obtained and one can see that (\ref{Gxy}) is suppressed at $s\to\pm\infty$.

-It is evident that this bounce formalism does not take into account radiative corrections, and, hence, is valid only for the tree-level action.
-However, when radiative corrections to the tree-level potential become important, there exist regions of \textit{bounce-like} field configurations which are not stationary points of the tree-level action, but for which the phase varies sufficiently slowly so that they dominate the integral anyway \cite{Iliopoulos:1974ur}.

-Now, as usual, if one incorporates radiative corrections and utilizes the effective potential instead, one obtains a generalization only applicable to weakly-coupled theories, since the effective potential is calculated in perturbation theory.
-However, we expect to see corrections also to the kinetic term, which are missed in this approach.
-Moreover, there is no relation between the bounce formalism and the exact, non-perturbative effective action.